 Budgeting for involvement

-When planning for involvement, it’s important to realistically reflect all potential costs needed for inclusive, respectful, and accessible collaboration.
-Your budget will shape how much or little involvement is possible, how many people can take part, how often, and in what way.
-Whether your approach is small or large, it should always be intentional, flexible, and inclusive of people’s diverse needs.
-Here are some areas to think about:
+When planning for involvement, it’s important to realistically reflect all potential costs needed for inclusive, respectful and accessible collaboration.
+Budgets and resources will naturally vary depending on the scale and scope of the project, and this should be recognised and balanced in your planning.
+It’s completely fine to start small and grow your approach over time.
+Your budget will shape how much or how little involvement is possible, how many people can take part, how often and in what way.
+Whether your approach is small or large, it should always be intentional and inclusive of people’s diverse needs.

 Budget areas